changli3/guacamole-aws-cloudformation/README.md

 ### RDP Screen
 Save the connection, from dropdown of the user name, select "Home" and then click the newly created RDP connection:
 ![RDP Screen](https://raw.githubusercontent.com/changli3/guacamole-aws-cloudformation/master/rdp.JPG "RDP Screen")

+## Launch Standalone Guacamole Server Cluster
+working on the cloudformation template and scripts....